-Peer Review without an LMS for Learners
+Peer review for learners without an LMS

 - Learners must have a peer review assignment assigned to them.

 - Learners need to have accessed a PlayPosit bulb within the same course/class before participating in a Peer review assignment.

 This section outlines important terminology and definitions of the items that will be referenced throughout the help article.
 Peer review assignments are customizable and allow for several optional features.